shapeandshare/dicebox.core/README.md

 The Primordial Pool
 ===================
-Based on the defined hyper-parameters will create successive generations of neural networks.
-Evolutional optimization is employs to select for successive generations.
+Based on the defined hyper-parameters evolutionary optimization is employed to select for successive generations of neural networks.

 ```
     python ./primordialpool.py
 ```